 An Empathy Map is usually filled out by a marketing team.
 Follow the step-by-step plan below to create your own Empathy Map.

 Step 1: determining the goals for the Empathy Map

 This instrument revolves around building empathy, allowing organisations to better understand their consumers and adjust their business activities accordingly.
-The goal of making an Empathy Map is therefore not to sell or design a product, but it helps to answer certain questions in advance, such as:
+The goal of making an EM is therefore not to sell or design a product, but it helps to answer certain questions in advance, such as:

-- What is the desired result of this Empathy Map?
+- What is the desired result of this map?